ahmedemamhatem/nfc_card_integration/README.md

 ---

 ## 💡 Developer Notes

-- **Fernet Key Persistence:**
-  You must use the same key to decrypt URLs; regenerating it will break existing links.

 - **API Endpoint:**
   Create the following method to process leads submitted from the NFC card form: